 Religious symbols as well as patriotic symbols are intertwined in the unique folk art creation that came about due to the parish priest's inspiration and hard work of many years.

-Several youtube videos included in this post share more of this clerical man's vision...both religious and patriotic...as well as showing much more of the work accomplished by him with the co-operation of the contributions from his parishioners and others as to the ingredients put into this work of art.
+Several YouTube videos are included in this post.
+They share more of this clerical man's vision both religious and patriotic.
+Viewing them also shows much more of the work accomplished by him than the few photos shown here.

 I would heartily suggest watching the videos below if this subject matter sparks any interest on your part.

 Folk Art Supplies